andrew/ultimate-awesome/README.md

 - [Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML](https://github.com/Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML) - ⭐ Awesome HTML Book & Course with interactive CodeSandboxes.
 Learn HTML online with pleasure.
 - [awesome-glyphs](https://github.com/er1chu/awesome-glyphs) - A list of plugins / python scripts, tutorials, and other resources for Glyphs, the next generation type design software.
 - [awesome-trackmania](https://github.com/EvoEsports/awesome-trackmania) - Curated list of all awesome TrackMania resources!.
+- [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).
 - [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.
 - [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome-qc-courses](https://github.com/jeanwsr/awesome-qc-courses) - Quantum Chemistry course resources available on GitHub and other platforms.